Abhishek010-5/quiz-api-using-flask/README.md

 Quiz API
-This is a Flask-based API designed to serve collections of questions on various topics, including Current Affairs, Reasoning, Aptitude, and other specific subjects.
+This Flask-based API serves collections of questions on various topics, such as Current Affairs, Reasoning, Aptitude, and other specific subjects.
 The API retrieves data from a MongoDB database and includes rate-limiting to manage usage.
 It is built with security in mind, requiring an API key for access.

 Features
 Retrieve questions by collection name and topic.